shmily1012/spdk/examples/nvme/wrr_burst_test/README.md

 SPDK parses the `traddr` string and matches it against the controller's bus:device.function address during `spdk_nvme_probe()`, so only the selected device is attached.

-At runtime the tool allocates nine qpairs (3 high, 3 medium, 3 low), primes each with 255 commands, rings all doorbells, then polls completions while recording timing metadata.
+At runtime the tool allocates nine qpairs (3 high, 3 medium, 3 low), primes each with 255 commands, optionally overrides the endpoint's MRRS, writes a 0xFFFF config-space marker at offset 0, rings all doorbells, then polls completions while recording timing metadata.

 ## Trace Support